Raid 2 (film): Critical response

 Raid 2 received mixed-to-positive reviews from critics.
 The performances of Ajay Devgn and Riteish Deshmukh were widely praised, although some critics felt the narrative pacing lagged in parts.
+Anuj Kumar of The Hindu wrote "In its second iteration, there is no value addition, only a thumping background score, often reserved for the Singhams of Bollywood".
+Rahul Desai of The Hollywood Reporter India gave a mixed review and wrote "Ajay Devgn’s Taxman Thriller is Taxing and Overstaffed".

 Taran Adarsh of Bollywood Hungama gave the film 3.5 stars out of 5, stating, "Ajay Devgn delivers a restrained yet powerful performance, and Riteish Deshmukh is terrific in a pivotal role."

 Firstpost appreciated the film’s political undertones, noting, "Raid 2 is more layered than its predecessor and maintains tension throughout."

 NDTV gave it 2.5 stars, stating, "Despite strong performances, the sequel lacks the urgency and novelty of the original film."

 India Today described the film as "an engaging follow-up with commendable performances," but added that "a tighter screenplay could have elevated the impact."

 The Quint commented, "The film succeeds in rekindling the original’s intensity, even if the plot feels overly familiar at times."

+Sunita Vijay of Garhwal Post gave the movie 2.5 out of 5 stars and wrote "Despite an impressive cast and ambitious scope, Raid 2 doesn’t quite live up to its predecessor nor disappoints".
+The Times of India gave 'Raid 2' 3 out of 5 stars, the review reads, " Relentless Patnaik (Devgn) is a thorn in the lives of the corrupt.
+He is the party pooper of the privileged who think they can evade law and hence, the chemistry and conflict that unravel once he goes digging has a comic-thrilling element to it.
+One does not expect efficiency or honesty from public servants let alone heroism and hence the anomaly makes for an interesting watch.."
+Renuka Vyavahare of Indiatimes gave the movie 3 out of 5 stars and wrote "Raid 2 stays true to its theme, but it takes itself a bit too seriously".

+Rishabh Suri of Hindustan Times gave the movie 3 stars and wrote "Ajay Devgn and Riteish Deshmukh’s face off fares well in parts, weak villain brings film down".
+Sukanya Verma of Rediff gave the movie 2.5/5 stars and wrote "One felt unexplainable glee as worlds of wrongfully accumulated wealth came crashing down amidst righteous schadenfreude.
+But Gupta's hammy treatment and bombastic score strips the realism to turn Raid 2 into another hail the hero exercise".